Melbourne tram classification: Alphabetical

+Multiple letters

+In the 1950s and 1970s, the two prototype vehicles constructed using imported PCC type traction and braking equipment in locally constructed bodies (No. 980 and No. 1041) were each identified as the PCC Class.

+The three 'luxury car' trams purchased from the Victorian Railways on the closure of the St Kilda to Brighton Beach line were classified as the VR Class in M&MTB service.

+Notation Format

+Individual classes were initially written with the designator encased in double primes (e.g. 'Class "W"'); later official references transposed this format to "W Class".
+A hyphen or dash is not used for either the proper noun or compound adjective form, consistent with longstanding practice and relevant government style guidance.

+Vehicle numbering

 Individual tram fleets had been numbered (from 1 upwards) by each of the pre-M&MTB tramway operators, but by 1924 the M&MTB had consolidated the numbering across the combined fleet.
 With the introduction of Z class trams, the M&MTB started a new numbering system.
 Tramways in Ballarat, Bendigo, Geelong, Sorrento and the Victorian Railways had their own tram numbering systems.
 Trams which were moved between the systems were renumbered.

-There were also many non-passenger trams, such as rail grinders, breakdown cars and freight cars which were not included in the classification system.
+There were also many non-passenger trams (such as rail grinders, breakdown cars, and freight cars) which were often derived from repurposed trams, but were not included in the classification or numbering system.
+Such vehicles were assigned a 'W' to denote their 'works' status.